 Don’t waste precious shower time fiddling with the water temperature.
-With the shower on, select your ideal settings, then turn off the flow to the shower and make a small mark with bright nail polish on to the stationary lip of both the hot and cold knob indicating the handle position that’s best.
+With the shower on, select your ideal settings, then turn off the flow to the shower and make a small mark with bright nail polish on the back plate indicating the handle position that’s best.
 Once it’s set, no sweat!

 Make cup measurements legible

 Find your measuring cup markings faster, especially if you like to measure “on the fly” while cooking.
 Use a very visible colour of nail polish to trace over the basic measurement levels.
 This also works great for those dimly lit, late-night bottle feedings, when you need to see how well Junior has tanked up.
 And you won’t have to squint to find the correct dosage on little plastic medicine cups if you first mark them with a thin line of dark polish.

 Save time prepping food and make cooking easier with these clever cooking hacks.

 When you’re mixing in a big bucket, you don’t typically have the opportunity to lift the bucket to check the quantity.
 Besides, the bucket you use for mixing might not have the measurements clearly marked at all.
 Make sure you know you’re using the right amounts by marking pint, quart and gallon levels with lines of nail polish.
 Use a colour that stands out against the bucket’s colour.

 Check out these extraordinary new uses for old coffee cans.